• Home

 Our Italian-run hotel

-To soak up the atmosphere and authenticity of Rome, we booked a room at the Italian owned Hotel Lirico next to the Opera House.
-It’s conveniently located within walking distance to the Termini train station and a bit set aside from most of the hustlers.
+To soak up the atmosphere and authenticity of Rome, we booked a room at the Italian-owned Hotel Lirico next to the Opera House.
+It’s conveniently located within walking distance to the Termini train station and away from most of the hustlers.

 Hotel Lirico Rome